What is the forbidden fruit “…that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil…”? (Genesis 3:4)

 … which does not mean that it cannot look like this, especially with the help of psychotropic plants.

-Direct experience will calm our mind because it abolishes all processes, including those unpleasant or burdensome that we often go through on ayahuasca.
-That’s why I always strive to solve the "dancing bear phase" with direct experience.
+Direct experience will calm our minds because it abolishes all processes, including those unpleasant or burdensome that we often go through on ayahuasca.
+That’s why I always strive to solve the “dancing bear phase” with direct experience.
 Usually, I am not able to do this immediately after drinking the potion.
 But after some time, when the ceremony takes off, I try to focus my mind on the intention to experience the selected object directly.
 If my intention is strong enough, such an experience will happen.
 If this sounds too easy or simple, remember that it is the ayahuasca that helps us to attain direct experience extremely quickly, and that’s why I consider this plant a true blessing.
 As soon as I center my consciousness in Oneness, where all processes and duality disappear, the tension, nausea, and the visual/auditory circus usually disappear in a matter of minutes.
 And with the openness of the mind, heart, and energy body (made possible by ayahuasca), direct experience can be truly ecstatic.
 Although ”the mountains are mountains, and rivers are rivers again,” nothing is the same.

-Since the direct experience usually brings unity of all levels of Creation, the merging of all manifestations of the original structure of Creation into one, so will mountains and rivers visibly radiate their essence - most often through love, consciousness, peace, and fulfilling ecstasy.
-Thus, all the truly significant experiences that I had on ayahuasca and other psychotropic substances were direct experiences, with the most common object of meditation being the original nature of my true Self, and also the original nature of the omnipresent Spirit.
+Since the direct experience usually brings unity to all levels of Creation, the merging of all manifestations of the original structure of Creation into one, so will mountains and rivers visibly radiate their essence – most often through love, consciousness, peace, and fulfilling ecstasy.
+Thus, all the truly significant experiences that I had on ayahuasca and other psychotropic substances were direct experiences, with the most common object of meditation being the original nature of my true Self and also the original nature of the omnipresent Spirit.

-Paradise is the same in "heaven" and "earth", and its essence is universal love, whose radiation on psychotropic plants can be experienced visually ...
+Paradise is the same in “heaven” and “earth,” and its essence is universal love, whose radiation on psychotropic plants can be experienced visually …

 And where, in my opinion, would be the place and role of psychotropic plants in systems of personal and spiritual development?
 Let me summarize what the advantages of psychotropic substances could be if we look at them in the context of the basic aspects of human development.
 There are three of those aspects: